andrew/ultimate-awesome/README.md

 - [Awesome-HTML-Book-Course-HyperText-Markup-Language-HTML](https://github.com/Ditectrev/Awesome-HTML-Book-Course-HyperText-Markup-Language-HTML) - ⭐ Awesome HTML Book & Course with interactive CodeSandboxes.
 Learn HTML online with pleasure.
 - [awesome-gno](https://github.com/gnoverse/awesome-gno) - Curated list of great gno.land resources by the community.
 - [awesome-avatar](https://github.com/Jason-cs18/awesome-avatar) - 📖 A curated list of resources dedicated to avatar.
+- [awesome-llm-explainability](https://github.com/koo-ec/awesome-llm-explainability) - A curated list of explainability-related papers, articles, and resources focused on Large Language Models (LLMs).
+This repository aims to provide researchers, practitioners, and enthusiasts with insights into the explainability implications, challenges, and advancements surrounding these powerful models.
 - [humans](https://github.com/linsa-io/humans) - Awesome Humans.
 - [awesome-se-bots](https://github.com/mairieli/awesome-se-bots) - A curated list of awesome SE bots :robot:.
 - [awesome-libertarianism](https://github.com/marcodpt/awesome-libertarianism) - Curated list of awesome books and authors on libertarianism, anarcho-capitalism and austrian school of economics.